 If you can relate to our RV park woes, not to worry!
 Let’s talk about where we camp instead!

 Our absolute favorite spots to camp are BLM (Bureau of Land Management) land and BLM campgrounds.
 You can find these areas through the BLM website.
 You can legally camp for free on BLM land unless it is a BLM campground or there are signs indicating otherwise.
 BLM campgrounds are very inexpensive and vary from extremely primitive (a cleared area of flat ground) to more developed (fire pits, bathrooms, etc).
 In our experience BLM campgrounds are rarely crowded, and are often in the middle of beautiful natural areas.

-Other excellent options for camping that we regularly use include: national and state forest land/campgrounds, state parks, and national parks.
+Other excellent options for camping that we regularly use include: national and state forest land/campgrounds, state parks, casino parking lots, and national parks.
 In state parks be sure to ask for a tent site unless you want to pay more for full hookups!
 We regularly camp in tent sites with our camper, it’s not a problem as long as the site has a parking spot attached to it.
 Click here for more detailed information on how we find beautiful, affordable campsites!

 Living in an RV has been a wonderful experience for us, primarily because we choose to do it our way, rather than adopting the RV lifestyle that is most common.
 There are so many reasons to fall in love with camper life, and we hope that our experiences inspire others to create their own camper lifestyle.